cbkow/Union-MacOS-Quick-Actions/README.md

 ## Rsync
 * Rsync is a safe way to copy large amounts of data.
 This Quick Action automates the process and lets you track large data copies.
 * Usage: right-click on a folder and apply.
 It will ask you to select a destination.
 While copying, the action will write a timestamped log to your Desktop.
+* It will run a verification pass after copying the files over and print a second log to you desktop.
+If no files are listed in the second *"verified"* log, the file copy was 100% successful.

 # Installation